 - Become a CiRCE Patron with a donation of $1,000 or more

 - Call, email, or send a carrier pigeon to give even more as a Legacy Donor.

-We hope that you are gathered with those you love this Thanksgiving and that you have as much to be grateful for as we do.
+We hope that you are gathered with those you love this holiday season and that you have as much to be grateful for as we do.
 And we hope that wherever you are gathered, you feel our deep, deep gratitude.

 May our Lord remember you in His kingdom.